 How to Verify or Update the Estimate Yourself

 You won't be able to get a precise number through public records, but you can get much closer to a grounded estimate by checking a few specific sources.
+You can verify Louisiana entity status, officers or agents, and current active or inactive filings through the Louisiana Secretary of State “Search for Louisiana Business Filings” portal checking a few specific sources.

 - Louisiana Secretary of State business filings portal: Search for Vexcon, Inc. or Vexcon Animal and Pest Control to see entity status, registered agents, and any ownership history tied to Billy Bretherton.
 This tells you whether he was formally listed as an officer or owner, and when any transitions happened.